eggpi/citationhunt/scripts/README.md

 ### Generating the database on Tools Labs

-The `update_db_tools_labs.py` script automates the generation of the database from the latest Wikipedia dump on Tools Labs.
-It is run weekly as a cron job and needs to run from a virtualenv.
+The `update_db_tools_labs.py` script automates the generation of the database on Tools Labs.
+It is run regularly as as a cron job and needs to run from a virtualenv.

 ```
 /usr/bin/jsub -mem 20g -N citationhunt_update_en -once -l release=trusty \